arfar/simple_C_redirector/README.md

 ## Installation

-Rename the `example_redirects.h` file to `link_redirects.h` and edit to include whatever link redirects you want.
+Rename the `example_redirects.h` file to `redirects.h` and edit to include whatever link redirects you want.

 ```
-mv example_redirects.h link_redirects.h
+mv example_redirects.h redirects.h
 ```

-Compiling should _just work_, I have only tested on my a few PCs running Debian based distros, so may be other quirks I haven't come across
+Compiling should `JUST WORK`<sup>TM</sup>, I have only tested on a few PCs running Debian based distros, so may be other quirks I haven't come across.

 ```
 make all